 3. Stage 3 - The last stage is the repair stage.
 The coughing spells decrease and the body starts recovering from the illness.
 This stage can last 2 to 4 weeks.

 Immediate treatment for this illness is important!!
 Antibiotic use (azithromycin is the typical prescription) only works within the first stage of the disease (first two weeks).
 Unfortunately, most pertussis diagnoses don’t occur until the bacteria has taken a good hold of the body, and the “whoop” that occurs is more prevalent.
 EARLY TREATMENT IS KEY!!!
 Pertussis is contagious up to 3 weeks after cough starts without treatment.
-If an antibiotic or colloidal silver is taken the illness is contagious up until 5 days of treatment.
+If an antibiotic or colloidal silver is taken, the illness can be contagious from 1 to 5 days, depending how long it takes to kill the bacteria in the body.
 Children usually do not have other symptoms besides the cough and can attend school without problems after they are no longer contagious.

 • Milk products (milk, cheese, yogurt, macaroni and cheese, etc)